mm80843/T3.5/docs/Benef/PBN__Benef_545.md

 # __Establishing trust as a reference center__

-## Name of the Benefit

-Demonstrating value, being responsive to needs, and remaining objective and transparent enhances credibility and trust as a source of evidence

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased use of evidence in decision-making, improved public trust, and reinforced role as a trusted reference center](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_597.md)